 Examination Details

 Currently, Florida does not require a standardized exam for notary applicants.
-The focus is instead on ensuring candidates complete the necessary education.
-Having a solid understanding of course material prepares applicants for their responsibilities as notaries, even though no formal examination is conducted.
+Instead, the focus is on ensuring that candidates complete the necessary education.
+A solid understanding of course material prepares applicants for their responsibilities as notaries, even though no formal examination is conducted.
 The education course functions as a preparatory tool, testing knowledge indirectly through course assessments and quizzes.

 The Application Process